 I began my academic life as a historian of science interested in the social sciences and in particular demography.
 My dissertation work on population policy in Fascist Italy turned me into more of an historian of social policy and social problems.
 My second book on children’s issues in c.1900 Italy (abandonment, labor, delinquency, emigration) continues more or less in that vein.
 I have also done some work on emigration and ideas about emigration in that same period.
 My latest book (May 2016) is on the history of smoking in Italy.
+My current project is a study of the history of olive oil in southern Italy from the eighteenth century to the present day.

 My teaching has focused on nineteenth- and twentieth- century Europe and Italy (including specific courses on the mafia and fascism), though I have also looked at the very long-term question of Europe’s place in the world and taught several times a course on world history since 1945.
 In the last few years I have also taught “Edible Education 101," my version of a course sponsored by the Edible Schoolyard Project at UC Berkeley.
+Starting in Summer 2019 I will be teaching a short course at the University of Gastronomic Sciences in Pollenzo, Italy.

 Beyond the academy, I have worked as a consultant on the issues of contemporary child immigration and integration in Italy (an EU project) and on smoking in post-World War II Italy (for a law firm).
 I grew up in Berkeley and have spent a number of years in Italy, mostly Rome, on various research trips and as a fellow of the American Academy in Rome.